cellebrek/config-front-end-developer/atom/config.md

   "atom-format": {}
 ```

-## Emmet manuel config about stylus autocompletion with Separator ':' / ';'
+## Manuel Emmet configuration about stylus autocompletion with Separator ':' / ';'
 Need to edit & modify css.js in .atom/packages/emmet/node_modules/emmet/lib/resolver/
-On line 113 to 118 copy this
+On line 113 to 118 copy this (know other solution ?)

 ```shell
 prefs.define('stylus.valueSeparator', ': ',